AudiologyHoldings/Icing/readme.md

 Likewise, use that with multiple paths and return the first valid value we find at any of those paths.

+Here's a pretty decent use case for this Lib:

+	$user_id = Pluck::one($userOrId, array('User.id', 'Account.user_id', 'user_id', 'id'), 'guest');

+This will return `$userOrId` if it is a valid ID (a non-array, not empty)

+Or if `$serOrId` is an array, it will return the first valid result from any of the paths offerd (left = first/priority).

+If no valid paths found, returns the default which is set to 'guest' (if not specific it is `null`).

 ## Base62